 N.J.
 Music Educators Assn.
 (NJMEA)

-Members of NJSSNA include certified school nurses, faculty at New Jersey’s universities charged with preparing certified school nurses, and registered nurses working in health care facilities, early childhood programs, or in New Jersey’s private and parochial schools.
-Others interested in coordinated school health and the delivery of school health services, such as physicians and public health officials, may also join the association.
+NJSSNA provides direction for leadership and advocacy in the specialty practice of school nursing.
+It promotes professional and ethical standards and guidelines through research, education and communication.
+Members of NJSSNA include certified school nurses, faculty at New Jersey’s universities charged with preparing certified school nurses, and registered nurses working in early childhood programs or in New Jersey’s private and parochial schools.

 N.J.
 Assn. of Educational Office Professionals (NJAEOP)

-NJHPERD is a service organization dedicated to advancing quality health education, physical education, recreation, and dance education through professional development, programming, advocacy, and collegial exchange.
-The association promotes the development of healthy active lifestyles for New Jersey’s students, educators and community members.
-Its advocacy campaign, themed “Every Child Stronger, Every Life Longer,: is a comprehensive action plan to improve the quality of health and physical education programs and physical activity in schools.
+NJAHPERD promotes healthy active lifestyles for New Jersey’s students, educators and community members.
+Its advocacy campaign, “Every Child Stronger, Every Life Longer,” aims to improve the quality of health and physical education programs.

 N.J.
 Retirees’ Education Assn.
 (NJREA)

 NJREA, the state’s largest retiree organization, promotes the social, professional and economic status of retired educators and support professionals under a unified dues agreement with NJEA, NEA-Retired, and the 21 County Retired Education Associations (CREA) in New Jersey.

 Annual events include fall and spring informational meetings/luncheons, a convention in Atlantic City in November, and CREA meetings and workshops throughout the year.
 Members receive up-to-date information on pension and health benefits through our award-winning quarterly newsletter as well as county mailings and emails.